Opus (audio format): Implementations

 The FFmpeg project has encoder and decoder implementations not derived from the reference library.
+The documentation describes it as CELT-only and poorer-quality than the reference.

 The libopus reference library has been ported to both C# and Java as part of a project called Concentus.
 These ports sacrifice performance for the sake of being easily integrated into cross-platform applications.

 Software and content providers

 Digital Radio Mondiale – a digital radio format for AM frequencies – can broadcast and receive Opus audio (albeit not recognised in official standard) using Dream software-defined radio.

 The Wikimedia Foundation sponsored a free and open source online JavaScript Opus encoder for browsers supporting the required HTML5 features.

 A list of radio stations that stream using Opus audio codec can be found on the Xiph.Org Foundation Icecast directory.

 In late 2014 and 2015, Google's video platform YouTube started offering Opus audio along with VP9 video in the WebM file format, through DASH streaming.
+In July 2024, YouTube rolled out an additional high quality audio format option, 256 kbit/s Opus, to YouTube Music Premium subscribers.

 Since 2016, WhatsApp has been using Opus as its audio file format.

 Signal switched from Speex to Opus audio codec for better audio quality in the beginning of 2017.

 In 2018, SoundCloud switched from MP3 to Opus, reducing half of its required bandwidth for music streaming.

 In January 2021, Vimeo introduced Opus to its video platform.

 In 2021, the Danish journalism website Zetland switched from MP3 to Opus for its articles' audio recordings, which attained a 35 percent reduction in bandwidth and reduced climate footprint.

-One of the changes on VirtualBox 7.0.0 is that Opus was no longer being used.